 3. Find the best insulation

-To brace your body to the cold and freezing weather, you need to pay attention to your jacket’s insulation.
+To brace your body for the cold and freezing weather, you need to pay attention to your jacket’s insulation.
 As you shop for one, you’ll find that there are a variety of kinds available.

-For this, it’s best that you go with a jacket made from fabric that could keep up the heat and breathable at the same.
+For this, it’s best that you go with a jacket made from fabric that could keep up the heat and be breathable at the same.
 Fleece, synthetic, and nylon are just some of the choices you may want to consider.